GregorR/ggggc/README.md

 general-purpose as a conservative collector (e.g. libgc), but is a good starting place for implementing new virtual machines.

+GGGGC is hugely portable.
+The generational collector requires at least a 32-bit system, but the portable mark and sweep collector works on 16-bit systems, and even 8-bit systems with 16-bit addressing.
+Fairly small adjustments are necessary to work in extremely constrained environments.

 GGGGC is also intended to be a garbage collector for learning.
 The details of collection itself are separated from the murkier details of OS-level memory management and C/C++ issues, making it a clean environment for studying how